thompsonsed/pycoalescence/docs/necsim/program_listing_file_necsim_Community.cpp.rst

        }
        writeInfo("Beginning data import...");
-       // The sql statement to store the sql statement message object sqlite3_stmt *stmt;
+       // The sql statement to store the sql statement message object sqlite3_stmt *stmt = nullptr;

-       // Now find out the max size of the list, so we have a count to work from string count_command = "SELECT COUNT(*) FROM SPECIES_LIST;";
+       // Now find out the max size of the species_id_list, so we have a count to work from string count_command = "SELECT COUNT(*) FROM SPECIES_LIST;";
        sqlite3_prepare_v2(database, count_command.c_str(), static_cast<int>(strlen(count_command.c_str())), &stmt,
                           nullptr);